diegoparrap97/Nvidia-Stock-1999-2025/README.md

 ## 📌 How to Use

-Open the Jupyter Notebook in your local environment.
+Open the Jupyter Notebook or Google Colab in your local environment.

 Load the dataset (NVDA (1).csv).